Money Problems? 8 Common Mistakes People Make With Their Money

 1. Spending too much money on your home

-To truly understand how much you can afford, you need to determine if you can pay for the rent or mortgage and still afford basic necessities; you also need to consider the fact that you may be paying for access to jobs in addition to just shelter.
-You will also need to consider how many other bills you have, and whether your debt payments are significant.
-If you have few additional bills and no debt, you might be able to afford a higher monthly payment.
+To truly understand how much you can afford, you need to determine whether you can pay for your home and still afford basic necessities.
+You also need to consider that you might have to pay for location in addition to just shelter.
+Plus, you must take into account how many other bills you have and whether your debt payments are significant.
+If you have few additional bills and no debt, you might be able to afford a higher monthly housing payment.